JialinC/xv6/MIT_P3/README.md

 fileclose still needs to acquire ftable.lock because the lock protects f->ref. bd_malloc doesn't clear the memory it returns; instead, allocated memory starts out with whatever content it had from its last use.
 Callers should not assume that it starts out containing zeroes.
 You can use bd_print to print the state of the allocator.
 Compared to the lecture notes, we have modified bd_init so that it is called with the range of physical memory available for allocation. bd_init allocates memory for the buddy data structures from that memory.
 It initializes its data structures accordingly: bd_init marks memory that is used for buddy data structures as allocated so that it won't be re-allocated.
 Furthermore, we have modified bd_init to handle an amount of memory that isn't a power of 2 by marking unavailable memory as allocated.
-Finally, we modified the buddy allocator to serialize concurrent calls to it using a lock.
+Finally, we modified the buddy allocator to serialize concurrent calls to it using a lock. <br />
 ![Test Image 1](result.png)